Gabrielc1925/Gabrielc1925.github.io/_projects/packer_aws_backup.md

 ---
 layout: page
-title: Packer Backup
+#title: Packer Backup
+permalink: /projects/packer_aws_backup/
-description: Automate AMI Creation
+# description: Automate AMI Creation
-img: assets/img/CI_CD_pipeline.png
+# img: assets/img/packer-ansible-project.jpg
-importance: 1
+# importance: 1
-category: work
+# category: work
 related_publications: false
 ---

+# Packer Backup

 First on my list of things to do after getting this website up and running is to build up my portfolio of projects.
 I will be using the Hashicorp suite of products as they are widely used and a good base level of knowledge for anyone who wishes to branch out into other platforms.